 You can either do shooting in the outdoor or indoor for a headshot image.
 If you are shooting formal-style headshot images.
 Then I recommend you doing it indoor with a set background.
 Plain background colors like white, grey, and black work betterly.
 And if you are shooting casual-style headshot images.
 Then I recommend you doing it outdoor with the natural lighting.

 11. Create a Portfolio of Images:

 If you are confused, what price you should set for your headshot photography.
 You can research the prices of your headshot photography by asking other fellow photographers in your area.
-You can set the price value of your headshot photography average of all the values you get from your fellow photographer.
+You can set the price value of your headshot photography by average of all the values you get from your fellow photographer.

 After reading the article, now you know some of the best tips to improve your headshot photography.
 Just start capturing beautiful headshot images right away.